Laws of Motion MCQ for NEET

 Option c – impulse

-(a) speed of 1 m/s
+(a) a speed of 1 m/s

-(b) speed of 1 km/s
+(b) a speed of 1 km/s

-(c) acceleration of 10 m/s²
+(c) an acceleration of 10 m/s²

-(d) acceleration of 1m/s²
+(d) an acceleration of 1 m/s²

-Option d – acceleration of 1m/s²
+Option c – an acceleration of 10 m/s²

-(b) moves with constant velocity
+(b) move with constant velocity

-(c) cannot remain at rest
+(c) be unable to stay at rest

-Option b – moves with constant velocity
+Option b – move with constant velocity

-(a) the player stops pushing the ball
+(a) the player stopped pushing

-We covered all the laws of motion MCQ for neet above in this post for free so that you can practice well for the exam.
+We covered all the laws of motion mcq for NEET above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: